(c) stock.adobe.com style= (c) stock.adobe.com

 About the Event

-Vasily Petrenko raises his baton.
-The air shimmers, a trumpet pierces the darkness, and the entire universe explodes in magnificent sound.
-When Richard Strauss composed “Thus Spoke Zarathustra,” he set out to tell the entire history of humanity through music, and from the earth‐shaking opening to the enigmatic conclusion, it is an incredible journey—a fitting climax for a concert brimming with emotions and ideas of truly heroic proportions.
+Vasily Petrenko lifts his baton.
+The air quivers, a trumpet slices through the darkness, and the universe erupts in glorious sound.
+Richard Strauss, in composing “Thus Spoke Zarathustra,” aimed to narrate humanity's entire history through music.
+From its earth‐shattering start to an enigmatic end, it is an astonishing journey—a perfect climax for a concert overflowing with emotions and grand ideas.

-Beethoven’s Fifth and final piano concerto is so stirring and majestic that his contemporaries called it the “Emperor” it will be performed tonight by Elisabeth Leonskaja, an artist who has dedicated her long and distinguished career to interpreting Beethoven’s works.
+Beethoven's Fifth and final piano concerto, so moving and majestic that his peers dubbed it the 'Emperor,' will be performed by Elisabeth Leonskaja tonight.
+She is an artist whose long and distinguished career has been dedicated to interpreting Beethoven's masterpieces.

-The evening begins with the eternal struggle between the human spirit and the pleasures of the senses: Wagner’s rousing overture to “Tannhäuser.”
-Music that makes the heart beat faster, played with heart and soul.
+The evening opens with the timeless battle between the human spirit and sensual pleasures: Wagner's stirring overture to “Tannhäuser.”
+This is music that quickens the heartbeat, delivered with passion and soul.

 Program